 Meeting Tashi for the first time at his exhibition in Bern at the Museum of Fine Arts, our easy conversation led the way to a recent visit at his studio in central Zurich.
-There, we discussed his upcoming exhibition in Berlin at Ronewa Art Gallery, his work and process as well as sharing a personal glimpse of his life as an artist.
+There, we discussed his upcoming exhibition in Berlin at Ronewa Art Projects, his work and process as well as sharing a personal glimpse of his life as an artist.

 German artist Veit Schmidleitner's paintings from his Coupure Series of abstractions fuse a sense of the industrial with inherent elegance that create new surfaces that defy tradition.
 These sometimes dramatically contrasting notions are brought together in compositions that evoke both a new visual topography and a sense of grace that nod to industrial roots, but that in some ways deflect traditional artistic methods.

 The works range in scale from moderate to those that anchor an entire gallery wall, and as the spacious galleries include natural light at certain times of the day, many nuances and visual textures are revealed to the delight of the viewer.